 The following graduate Linguistics courses have been approved for the allied field requirement in the Technical Communication Graduate Certificate.
-Students in the TESOL Certificate program may count two courses in that program toward the Technical Communication Certificate.
 Consult the English Department for further information, such as relevant prerequisites for students without an English degree.

 EHL 505 Survey of General Linguistics

 This course is designed to acquaint students with the field of linguistics and the nature of human language.
 It provides students with the basic methods and procedures to perform analyses of the major components of language.

 This course provides an understanding of the major components of language and of grammar; acquaints students with different types of grammars and their purposes; helps students gain skills for analyzing the phonological, morphological, and syntactic structures of the English language; reviews traditional English grammar and introduces other approaches to analysis of English; provides an understanding of Standard American English (SAE), phonology, morphology, syntax, orthography, word formation processes, basic sentence types, and parts of speech classified by form classes, structure classes, and positional classes; and assists students in discovering how grammatical information can be given practical application in various situations.